pyeventsourcing/eventsourcing/README.md

 * Optionally decouple topics from actual code, so classes can be moved.

-Todo: Develop above list to be a release plan.
+Todo: Develop above to be a release plan.

 ## Possible Future Backwards-Incompatible Changes